equalitie/bundler/README.md

 }
 ```

-Here, `diffs` is an object whose keys are resource URLs and whose values are data
-URIs.

 One could write a handler to count the number of images, CSS files, and JS files
 having replacements made with the following hook.